Kamil-Siwiec/homepage-webpack/readme.md

 # My Homepage

-Website on which I put into practice things I learn during the training [WTF-Co ten Frontend](https://cotenfrontend.pl/).
+- Website on which I put into practice things I learn during the training [WTF-Co ten Frontend](https://cotenfrontend.pl/).
+- See the live view here [homepage-webpack](https://kamil-siwiec.github.io/homepage-webpack/)

 ## Technologies used